ericpgreen/feb2/README.md

 (February OR March) with an average high temperature above the historical average for that month.[^1] Unlike the previous analyses, however, I use local data for each prognosticator.
-NOAA used U.S. national temperatures, and 538 looked across nine U.S. regions.
-I think it’s just silly to expect a real or stuffed groundhog to be able to predict national or regional weather based on localized sunshine.
-I say let’s evaluate their powers of prognostication using local data.[^2]
+NOAA used U.S. national temperatures, and 538 looked across nine U.S. regions.[^2] I think it’s just silly to expect a real or stuffed groundhog to be able to predict national or regional weather based on localized sunshine.
+I say let’s evaluate their powers of prognostication using local data.[^3]

 Steps to construct the classification: